Stephen-Seo/SimpleArchiver/README.md

     --overwrite-create : allows overwriting an archive file --overwrite-extract : allows overwriting when extracting
-    --no-abs-symlink : do not store absolute paths for symlinks -- : specifies remaining arguments are files to archive/extract If creating archive file, remaining args specify files to archive.
+    --no-abs-symlink : do not store absolute paths for symlinks --temp-files-dir <dir> : where to store temporary files created when compressing (defaults to current working directory) -- : specifies remaining arguments are files to archive/extract If creating archive file, remaining args specify files to archive.
     If extracting archive file, remaining args specify files to extract.